0xSaurabhx/Gemini-Pro-Streamlit/README.md

-# UltraGPT - Gemini AI Chat
+# Gemini Pro Chat

-UltraGPT is a Streamlit web application powered by the Gemini AI Chat model.
+Gemini Pro Chat is a Streamlit web application powered by the Gemini AI Chat model.
 This application allows users to interact with a generative language model for chat-based conversations.

 ## Table of Contents